Alan Anderson (basketball)

 Alan Jeffery Anderson (born October 16, 1982) is an American former professional basketball player.
+He played for eight seasons in the National Basketball Association (NBA) with the Charlotte Bobcats, Toronto Raptors, Brooklyn Nets, Washington Wizards and Los Angeles Clippers.
+Anderson also played internationally in Italy, Russia, Croatia, Israel, Spain and China.

 College career

 Anderson attended Michigan State University (MSU), where he played college basketball with the Michigan State Spartans men's basketball team.

 During his college career he was one of MSU's best ball handlers.
 He was the team's primary point guard during his junior season.
 Anderson, as a college senior, averaged 13.2 points, 5.6 rebounds and 1.7 assists per game, earning All-Big Ten Conference Team honors.
 He also helped lead the Spartans to the 2005 NCAA Men's Division I Basketball Tournament's Final Four.
 He was voted the team's MVP by the team's players and the media as a senior.
 He earned his bachelor's degree in family community services from Michigan State in August 2005.

 Professional career

 Charlotte Bobcats (2005–2006)

 Anderson signed with the Charlotte Bobcats in August 2005.
-He was waived by the Bobcats on November 28, 2006. but re-signed him on March 17, 2007 for the rest of the 2006–07 season.
+He was waived by the Bobcats on November 28, 2006. but re-signed him on March 17, 2007, for the rest of the 2006–07 season.